 Based on recommendations from the National Highway Traffic Safety Administration, these child care seat guidelines can help you determine which child safety seat is right for your child at every stage.

-For the best protection, use a rear-facing child safety seat for your baby until they are 2 years old or until they reach the appropriate weight and height limit allowed by the seat manufacturer.
+For the best protection, use a rear-facing child safety seat for your baby until they reach the appropriate weight and height limit allowed by the seat manufacturer.

-When your child is age 2 or older, or has outgrown the rear-facing child safety seat, use a forward-facing child safety seat with a harness until they reach the highest height and weight allowed by the seat manufacturer.
+When your child has outgrown the rear-facing child safety seat, use a forward-facing child safety seat with a harness until they reach the highest height and weight allowed by the seat manufacturer.

 Children age 4 to 8

 When your child outgrows the limits for a forward-facing child safety seat, use a belt-positioning booster seat until the lap and shoulder belts fit properly.
 That usually happens between 8 and 12 years old and the child is at least 4 feet, 9 inches tall.

 All children under 13 should always ride in the back seat.
 When your child is between 8 and 12 years old and is at least 4 feet, 9 inches tall, they should sit in the back seat and use the lap and shoulder belts.

 So you’ve found the right car seat.
 Now sit down and read the owner’s manual and your vehicle’s manual.
 And follow each step as if your child’s health depends on it — because it does.

 According to child safety seat statistics, properly installed and correctly used car seats can decrease the risk of a fatal injury by 71%–82% for children.
 The risk of serious injury for children age 4–8, when using a booster seat, is reduced by 45%.
 And for older children, the risk is reduced by 50%.